4chan: Christopher Poole

 Poole concealed his real-life identity until it was revealed on July 9, 2008, in The Wall Street Journal.
 Prior to that, he had used the alias "moot".

 In April 2009, an open Internet poll conducted by Time magazine voted Poole as the world's most influential person of 2008.
 The results were questioned even before the poll completed, as automated voting programs and manual ballot stuffing were used to influence the vote.
 4chan's interference with the vote seemed increasingly likely, when it was found that reading the first letter of the first 21 candidates in the poll spelled out a phrase containing two 4chan memes: "mARBLECAKE.
 ALSO, THE GAME."

-On September 12, 2009, Poole gave a talk regarding 4chan's reputation as a "Meme Factory" at the Paraflows Symposium in Vienna, Austria, which was part of the Paraflows 09 festival, themed Urban Hacking.
+On September 12, 2009, Poole gave a talk regarding 4chan's reputation as a "Meme Factory" at the Paraflows Symposium in Vienna, Austria, which was part of the Paraflows 09 festival, themed Urban Hacking: Cultural Jamming Strategies in the Risky Spaces of Modernity.
 In this talk, Poole mainly attributed this both to the anonymous system and to the lack of data retention on the site ("The site has no memory.").

 In April 2010, Poole testified in the trial United States of America v.
 David Kernell as a government witness, explaining the terminology used on 4chan to the prosecutor, ranging from "OP" to "lurker", as well as the nature of the data given to the FBI as part of the search warrant, including how users can be uniquely identified from site audit logs.